 Day 04: Banaue

 Full day tour of Banaue Rice Terraces* and local villages by private jeepneys.
 We drive through the trail that leads to Banga-an, a typical traditional Ifugao village set in the middle of a valley surrounded by terraces.
 Trek down to the village to see and experience the life of the typical Ifugao people.
-In the afternoon we visit one of the Banaue Viewpoints to see the most awesome rice terraces in the area that are known as Eighth Wonder of the World and visit the Banaue Trade Center to buy souvenirs and soak up the local atmosphere.
+In the afternoon, we discover one of the Banaue Viewpoints to see the most awesome rice terraces in the area that are known as Eighth Wonder of the World.
+We also visit the Banaue Trade Center to buy souvenirs and soak up the local atmosphere.
 (B, L)

 Day 05: Banaue/Sagada (Drive)

 Morning, we depart for Bontoc, the heart of the Cordillera Mountains.
 Bontoc is at the cross road of the Cordillera provinces.
 We visit the town of Bontoc and its museum of old photos and artifacts of the tribal minorities of the Cordillera.
 Then we take the road to Sagada, a small town known for its hanging coffins and burial caves.
 Sagada bears witness to the ancient mummification practices of the mountain tribes.
 We visit Sagada and its burial caves.

 Overnight: St. Joseph’s Inn, Sagada (1 night) (B, L)